rchriste/OnPurpose/README.md

 **Success for improving mental health should be measured by:**

-1. If someone has a feeling of relief that the software is helping them track this mess they are in,
+1. If someone has a feeling of relief that the software is helping them track and manage this mess they are in,
 2. If they are excited and hopeful because they know what the next step is and,
 3. Do they have a hopeful belief that taking the next step will actually help.